juseg/hyoga/doc/datasets/opening.rst

 Both input files are now ready to be used in a simple paleo-glacier modelling run on the alps::

-   mpiexec -n 4 pismr \
+   mpiexec -n 4 pism \
        -i boot.nc -bootstrap -o run.nc -ys 0 -ye 100 \
        -atmosphere given,elevation_change \
            -atmosphere.given.periodic \